Mike James (basketball, born 1990): The Basketball Tournament

 James has played for Team Maryland and Team Hines in The Basketball Tournament (TBT), an annual single-elimination winner-take-all tournament on ESPN.
-In two games with Team Maryland in TBT 2016, Mike James averaged 28.5 points, 4.0 assists, and 6.5 rebounds per game.
-James' most impressive outing was a 35-point, seven-rebound outburst in a 104–92 loss against Team Foe.
-Three years later in TBT 2019, James led Team Hines to the Semifinal Round where they lost to the Golden Eagles, 68–62.
+In two games with Team Maryland in TBT 2016, Mike James averaged 28.5 points, 4.0 assists and 6.5 rebounds per game.
+James's most impressive outing was a 35-point, seven-rebound outburst in a 104–92 loss against Team Foe.
+Three years later in TBT 2019, James led Team Hines to the Semifinal Round in which they lost to the Golden Eagles, 68–62.
 In five games, James averaged 16.4 points and 5.4 assists per game, while shooting 36.8 percent from the field.